Restore Your Teeth's Natural Appearance and Sensation

 Preparing and Filling the Tooth

-Once you’re fully numbed and comfortable, we proceed by meticulously cleaning and preparing your tooth.
-We then apply a bonding agent to the tooth, followed by the application of a composite resin (the material for the white filling).
-This resin is then shaped and adjusted to fit your tooth’s unique structure and bite perfectly.
+Once you’re comfortable, we clean and prepare the tooth, applying a bonding agent before adding composite resin (the material for the white filling).
+The resin is then carefully shaped to match your tooth’s structure and bite.

 Setting the Filling

-To set or bond the filling material firmly to your tooth, we use a high-intensity LED light that quickly hardens the composite resin.
-After the curing process, the dentist conducts a thorough check of the tooth, making any necessary adjustments and polishing the tooth to ensure a smooth, natural finish.
+To bond the filling securely, we use a high-intensity LED light to quickly harden the composite resin.
+After the curing process, the dentist checks and makes adjustments, polishing the tooth for a smooth, natural finish.

 Contact us today